Danielyaoan/Danielyaoan.github.io/index.md

 ---

-Stock price prediction is a crucial automated task in financial technology where we expect to predict future stock price or trend in high accuracy.
-In this project, I trained a predictor with TensorFlow to fine-tuned a LSTM neural network model.
+Forecasting stock prices is an essential automated endeavor within the realm of financial technology, with the objective of accurately predicting future stock prices or trends.
+To accomplish this, I trained a predictor with TensorFlow to fine-tune a LSTM neural network model.

 <img src="images/stock price.png?raw=true" width="250" height="200"/><img src="images/stock price2.png?raw=true" width="250" height="200"/>